rmax/omp-thread-count/docs/installation.rst

 Stable release
 --------------

-To install OMP Thread Counter, run this command in your terminal:
+To install OpenMP Thread Count, run this command in your terminal:

 .. code-block:: console